 While the most apparent differences between DNS server configurations are probably functional, the relational differences are also extremely important.

 Given the importance of DNS in making services and entire networks accessible, most DNS servers that are authoritative for a zone will have built-in redundancy.
-There are various terms for the relationships between these servers, but generally, a server can either be a master or a slave in its configuration.
+There are various terms for the relationships between these servers, but generally, a server can either be a primary or a secondary in its configuration.

-Both master and slave servers are authoritative for the zones they handle.
-The master does not have any more power over the zones than the slave.
-The only differentiating factor between a master and a slave server is where they read their zone files from.
+Both primary and secondary servers are authoritative for the zones they handle.
+The primary does not have any more power over the zones than the secondary.
+The only differentiating factor between a primary and a secondary server is where they read their zone files from.

-A master server reads its zone files from files on the system's disk.
+A primary server reads its zone files from files on the system’s disk.
 These are usually where the zone administrator adds, edits, or transfers the original zone files.

-The slave server receives the zones that it is authoritative for through a zone transfer from one of the master servers for the zone.
+The secondary server receives the zones that it is authoritative for through a zone transfer from one of the primary servers for the zone.
 Once it has these zones, it places them in a cache.
 If it has to restart, it first checks its cache to see if the zones inside are up-to-date.
-If not, it requests the updated information from the master server.
+If not, it requests the updated information from the primary server.

-Servers are not relegated to only be a master or a slave for all of the zones they handle.
-Master or slave status is assigned on a zone-by-zone basis, so a server can be a master for some zones and a slave for others.
+Servers are not relegated to only be a primary or a secondary for all of the zones they handle.
+Primary or secondary status is assigned on a zone-by-zone basis, so a server can be a primary for some zones and a secondary for others.